+'''

-R> demo(dti_art)
+R> demo("dti_art")

+'''

-It creates the artificial dti dataset used in [15].
+It creates the artificial dti data set used in Tabelow et al. (2008).

-5.1 Data processing
+5.1.
+Data processing

-Diffusion weighted data can often be found collected in (one or several) DICOM folders depending on the acquisition protocol of the scanner, as well as preprocessed compilations of ANALYZE or NIFTI files or other formats.
-The package provides a function readDWIdata() to read data in these formats from one or more directories that contain solely the imaging files. e.g. DICOM files for all slices and gradient directions.
+Diffusion weighted data can often be found collected in (one or several) DICOM folders depending on the acquisition protocol of the scanner, as well as preprocessed compilations of ANALYZE or NIfTI files or other formats.
+The package provides a function readDWIdata() to read data in these formats from one or more directories that contain solely the imaging files. e.g., DICOM files for all slices and gradient directions.
 There may be cases, where the slice ordering differs from the alphabetic order of the files.
 In these cases the order argument of the function can be used.

 A region of interest can be specified by index vectors xind, yind, zind for the three dimensions of the data cubes.
-Reading a region-of-interest (ROI) of DICOM data from two directories is e.g. performed by the non-diffusion weighted gradient (0, 0, 0) in the same order as the diffusion weighted data.
+Reading a region-of-interest (ROI) of DICOM data from two directories is e.g., performed by